 For the male readers of this blog, estrogen (also known as oestrogen) is not something that one would consider to be of interest.
-For one, estrogen is a female hormone.
-What male in his right mind would want to start taking estrogen and get female secondary sexual characteristics?
+For one, estrogen is largely a female sex hormone.
+What male would want to start taking it and develop female secondary sexual characteristics such as breast enlargement?

 Estrogen Hormone Therapy and Hair Growth

 The reason I decided to write a post on estrogen is because I recently read an extremely interesting 2012 interview with Dr. George Cotsarelis.
 While the main part of the interview is devoted to the oft discussed PGD2, there are several other interesting subjects discussed.
 The second page of the interview is what really surprised me in a good way.

 In the first part of this interview, Dr. Cotsarelis discusses the old and well known Dr. James Hamilton study from the 1950s.
 In this research, it was found that men who were castrated before puberty (eunuchs) never went bald.
 However, upon being given testosterone, those with a family history of baldness still started to loose hair.

 The second part of the interview is more interesting.
 It covers the fact that even after someone has lost much of his hair due to androgenic alopecia, he can regrow a lot of it when given estrogen (after castration)!

 This point is supposedly verified by many studies on Male-to-Female (MTF) transitioning transgender persons.
 Such patients show hair regrowth after their being castrated and getting on estrogen hormone replacement therapy (HRT).
 Usually with the addition of an anti-androgen such as Spironolactone.

 While I do not think any of us men want to get castrated or take estrogen (estradiol), this is still an incredible finding.
 One of the best examples is in the before and after image below from this study.